gzweigle/open-hybrid-piano/hardware/releases/hps07/README.md

 Version 0.7 changes the header pin order.
 This provides a better physical match to some mainboards.

+Version 0.7 is the recommended sensor, if using the trimmer resistor.

 ## Features

 ### I/O
 * Power input.
+* Ground.
 * Analog output signal, with range set by resistors.
-* Ground.

 ### Size
 * 1.5 inches long.